 Schwab vs IBKR

 Mobile Trading

-In this case, Schwab has two apps and IBKR has one.
-The single IBKR app has some great tools, including a trade ticket with over 20 order types.
-You can use toggle switches for extended hours and bracket orders.
-Chart lovers will find many features, but the chart can only be seen vertically, which is a drawback.
+This time, the tables are turned: Schwab has two apps, while IBKR has just one.
+The lone IBKR app does have some really good tools, including a trade ticket with more than 20 order types.
+There are toggle switches for extended hours and bracket orders.
+Chartists will really like all the gadgets and gizmos on the graphing software, although a chart can only be displayed vertically, which we view as a serious weakness.

 IBKR vs Schwab

-On Schwab’s two mobile apps, you can view charts horizontally.
-There are fewer order types, but you do get stop and trailing orders.
-Both Schwab’s main app and the IBKR app offer mobile check deposit.
-Unlike IBKR, Schwab’s apps both provide live CNBC streaming.
-The thinkorswim trading app has the best trade ticket and chart tools, with over four hundred technical studies.
+On both of Schwab’s mobile apps, a graph can be displayed horizontally.
+There are far fewer trade types, although stop and trailing are among the available choices.
+Like the IBKR app, Schwab’s main app provides mobile check deposit.
+Unlike the IBKR app, Schwab’s apps both have live streaming of CNBC.
+The trading app, which continues the thinkorswim name, has the best trade ticket and graphing tools (with no less than four hundred technical studies).

+Schwab vs IBKR